galenegan/galenegan.github.io/_pages/teaching.md

 * ADVs, OBS, LISST: Measuring turbulence and sediment in the environment

-* Turbulence dissipation and spectra, or: The power of heroic approximations
+* Turbulence dissipation, spectra, and wave-turbulence decomposition: The power of heroic  approximations